Timthreetwelve/ReleaseHelper/README.md

 # ReleaseHelper

-Release Helper is an app that I put together to help me get information about the files (exe installer or zip archive) that I plan to release here on GitHub.
+Release Helper is an app that I put together to help me get some of the information about the files (exe installer or zip archive) that I plan to release here on GitHub.
+The goal was to have information such as file size and SHA256 hash in one place and make it easy to copy and paste into release notes.

+Release Helper runs on Windows 10 build 19041 or greater and needs .NET 8 which can be downloaded [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 ### Features
 - Simple user interface.